rsdoiel/skimmer/README.md

 ## Installation

-Installation process compile sequence to install skimmer in your home bin directory.
+Installation process I used to setup skimmer on a new machine.

 ~~~
 git clone https://github.com/rsdoiel/skimmer